So you’re going to Paris for a bit of culture, huh. Sit down and read foo.

 So You Probably Want To Eat

 PRO TIP: AVOID CAFES UNLESS THEY’RE RATED.
 CAFES GENERALLY JUST OFFER STEAK AND FRIES.
 BORING.
 DON’T EAT ANYWHERE NEXT TO A TOURIST SPOT EITHER.
 PRICES ARE JACKED UP FOR A REASON CHUMPS.

-I do have some good neighborhoods though for you to visit as well as some recommendations:
+I do have some good neighborhoods though for you to visit:

 A BAR AREA AND STREET = Rue Mouffetard (see map above).
 It’s in the Latin quarter aka where all the universities kind of meet.
 At the top of the hill is a ton of bars and outwards facing cafes to grab a quick beer and people watch.
 As you walk down the hill, there are some bars that serve that MUCH DELICIOUS BELGIUM MONASTERY MONK BEER (IF THEY HAVE IT IN STOCK at Brewberry Bar.
 The Westvleteren 12 beer…ask for it.
 It’s anywhere from $20-32 a bottle depending on the supply but the best beer I’ve ever had.
 They speak English here as well)

 THE PARIS NIGHTLIFE AREA= BASTILLE.
 Fair warning = gets crunk over here.
 The hood comes out as well sometimes.
 But I’ve had a lot of fun walking these streets and people watching and popping in for a cocktail from time to time.
 Ironically, there’s a friendly small Cambodian restaurant in this neighborhood I went to with my friends Mike and Tristan from Long Beach Proper (the boutique) and we had a good meal.